-Tertiary Education Quality and Standards Agency 7.2.3
+7.2.3 Tertiary Education Quality and Standards Agency

 TEQSA began operations in early 2012.
 Its main task is to apply and enforce the TEQSA legislation and the Higher Education Standards Framework.
-The legislation states that in exercising its powers TEQSA should comply with the principle of regulatory necessity, should reflect the risks involved, and regulate proportionately to the risks.
+The legislation states that in exercising its powers TEQSA should comply with the principle of regulatory necessity, should reflect the risks involved, and regulate proportionately to these risks.
 These principles were intended to acknowledge the history of university autonomy, which were otherwise substantially diminished by the legislation.